 Find out what else teachers had to say in our full report and infographic, both available here.

-With no sign of funding relief for America’s public K–12 schools before the Nov.
-3 election and students’ reading and math gains expected to decline by 30% and 50%, respectively, this fall, U.S. educators are under historic pressure to deliver a workable solution for tens of millions of students.
+With no sign of immediate funding relief for America’s public K–12 schools and students’ reading and math gains expected to decline by 30% and 50%, respectively, this fall, U.S. educators are under historic pressure to deliver a workable solution for tens of millions of students.

 LawnStarter’s survey of teachers in this time of COVID spotlights both the challenges educators face and some ways that the system can be improved both for teachers and students.